Tausif-006/AskAI/README.md

-# AskAI - ChatGPT Clone with Gemini API
+# AskAI - Interactive ChatBot with Gemini API

 A modern AI chatbot application built with React, Vite, and Google's Gemini AI.
 Experience intelligent conversations with a sleek, responsive interface inspired by ChatGPT.